ASKurz/my_blog_old/content/home/about.md

 # About Me

 I am a clinical psychology researcher, currently working to improve the lives of post-deployment veterans.
 My primary therapeutic orientations are ACT and mindfulness-based interventions.
-In my spare time, I also make online tutorials for data analysis.
+In my spare time, I make online tutorials for data analysis.